Gargousse (1938)

 Abstract picture representing Gargousse (1938)

 At first sight, Gargousse, the last but one film that director Henry Wulschleger made with the enormously popular comic performer Bach, seems to be a banal little comedy, but look more closely and you will see something far more interesting.
-The anti-authority tomfoolery which Bach and Wulschleger indulged in with their lively garrison comedies (Tire-au-flanc, Le Train de 8 heures 47, Le Cantinier de la coloniale) now makes an effective anti-Fascist satire, visibly reflecting concerns in France at the time of the ever-growing threat posed by Fascism, both within and beyond its borders.
+The anti-authority tomfoolery which Bach and Wulschleger indulged in with such glee in their lively garrison comedies (Tire-au-flanc, Le Train de 8 heures 47, Le Cantinier de la coloniale) now makes a highly effective anti-Fascist satire, one that visibly reflects the prevailing concerns in France at the time of the ever-growing threat posed by Fascism, both within and beyond its borders.

-In the rule-obsessed mayor Lebrennois (played to comic perfection by Saturnin Fabre) we see an unflattering caricature of Hitler and Mussolini - a pathetic, self-important tyrant who believes that order and discipline are the way to happiness and prosperity.
-By contrast, Gargousse, the comical station master who cherishes freedom above everything else, represents the spirit of France - and the song he sings to a like-minded ensemble says as much - "J'suis un homme libre et je fais ce qui me plaît, Tous ce que j'demande, qu'on me fiche la paix..." ("I am a free man and I do what I please, All I ask is to be left in peace.")
+In the rule-obsessed mayor Lebrennois (played to comic perfection by the immensely talented character actor Saturnin Fabre) we see an unflattering caricature of Hitler and Mussolini - a pathetic, self-important tyrant who believes that order and discipline are the way to happiness and prosperity.
+By contrast, Gargousse, the comical but amiable station master who cherishes freedom above everything else, represents the spirit of France - and the song he sings to a like-minded ensemble says as much - "J'suis un homme libre et je fais ce qui me plaît, Tous ce que j'demande, qu'on me fiche la paix..." ("I am a free man and I do what I please, All I ask is to be left in peace.")

 Wulschleger's film may have been intended as an inoffensive little comedy but it proved to be eerily prophetic.
 Within two years of its release, France would be living the fictional war of Trépigny for real, the country divided between those who supported a Lebrennois-like 'order is good for you' dictator (namely Marshal Pétain) and those who, like Gargousse, valued freedom too much to give it up without a fight.